cluttrdev/gitlab-exporter/README.md

 # gitlab-exporter

-`gitlab-exporter` can help you build an observability and analytics solution to gain insights into your CI pipelines by exporting data retrieved from the [GitLab API][gitlab-api] to a data store backend such as [ClickHouse][clickhouse].
+`gitlab-exporter` can help you build an observability and analytics solution to gain insights into your CI pipelines.

----

-**Note:** This project is in an early development stage, so functionality and configuration options are limited.

----
+It provides the [protocol buffer][protobuf] schemas and client implementation for a [gRPC] service to record data fetched from the [GitLab API][gitlab-api].
+This allows the data to be exported and stored in various storage backends by implementing the correspondong gRPC server interface.

+The following server implementations are available:

+  - [gitlab-clickhouse-exporter][gh-glche]

 <p>
     <img src="./assets/project-overview.webp" />